robin-dc/robin-dc/README.md

 ### Skills and Experience :
 • 🌻 Collaborated with a team of developers on Git and GitHub, working with their technology stacks, including MongoDB, Express JS, Node JS, TypeScript, Material UI, React, and more.<br />
-• 💼 Quality Assurance and maintain UX design for 30+ websites.
+• 💼 Quality Assurance and maintain UX design for 30+ websites.<br />
 • ⭐ Developed features and fixed bugs for an AI-Powered Business Software and Website Builder Solution.

 ### Statistics and Visitors :